 - Always pay your ticket if you get one – there is a new law that any unpaid tickets gets handled by immigration and you can be denied exit of the country

-- Have a copy of your passport and entry stamp with you – there are many immigration stops on the road that will ask to see your visa
+- Bring your passport with you or have a copy of your passport and entry stamp with you – there are many immigration stops on the road that will ask to see your visa

 - Don’t be scared of scooters, just watch out for them since motorcycles can come out of nowhere, especially if you’re in a traffic jam

-- Don’t be alarmed if you see 4 or 5 people on a scooter, not uncommon to other countries in the world.
+- Don’t be alarmed if you see 4 or 5 people on a scooter.
 I have seen babies, chickens, and dogs riding scooters with at least 2 or 3 people.
-Gotta get to where you need to go somehow!

 Directions and Addresses